bernhard-hofmann/gaming-controller-tester/README.md

 ## Usage

 1. Connect your controller to your computer via Bluetooth
-2. Open the Controller Tester in your web browser
+2. Open the Gaming Controller Tester in your web browser
 3. The application will automatically detect your controller
 4. Test buttons, analog sticks, and vibration functionality
 5. Visual feedback will be displayed on screen for each input